SamiraAbedini/samiraabedini/README.md

 🚀 Passionate about Bioinformatics & AI for Healthcare <br>
 🌱 Master's student in Bioinformatics at Saarland University <br><br>

 I am a lifelong learner with a deep passion for leveraging machine learning and data science to solve complex biomedical challenges.
-My expertise includes Python, R, deep learning, and data visualization, complemented by a solid foundation in algorithms, statistics, and data analysis. <br><br>
+My expertise includes Python, R, deep learning, and data visualization, complemented by a solid foundation in algorithms, statistics, and data analysis. <br>

 With a background in Biomedical Engineering, I bring strong problem-solving skills, a deep mathematical understanding, and an engineering mindset to tackle interdisciplinary problems.
-I have experience working with medical data such as EEG, ECG, and MRI, developing predictive models, and applying AI-driven approaches to medical diagnostics and research. <br><br>
+I have experience working with medical data such as EEG, ECG, and MRI, developing predictive models, and applying AI-driven approaches to medical diagnostics and research. <br>

 Currently, I am exploring AI robustness, security, and trustworthy AI to enhance the reliability and fairness of AI models in healthcare.
 I am always eager to collaborate on impactful projects at the intersection of bioinformatics, machine learning, and AI ethics.